 - Reapply annually by the State of Iowa deadline

-- In the event available state funds are insufficient to pay the full amount of each approved grant, the Iowa College Student Aid Commission has the authority to administratively reduce the award.
+- In the event that available state funds are insufficient to pay the full amount of each approved grant, the Iowa College Student Aid Commission has the authority to administratively reduce the grant

 An alumnus of Grinnell, Hopkins was one of President Franklin D. Roosevelt’s closest advisors and an architect of the New Deal.
 Hopkins’ commitment to social service and social justice and his thoughtful approach to crafting and implementing policy on the most pressing issues, reflect the values of Grinnell College and the potential we see in you.